 - Once we have been informed by your organization that a student has accepted a full-time offer (not internship) with you, we will encourage the student to discontinue their job search in order to prevent a possible reneging of the original offer.

 When classes are canceled, on-campus interviews will not be held.
-The Recruiting office will contact you to reschedule your on-campus interviews.
+The Employer Relations & Recruiting team will contact you to reschedule your on-campus interviews.

 When classes are delayed, it is difficult to gain access to campus because of snow removal.
 The first on-campus interview will begin at or after 11:00 a.m.
 Any interviews scheduled before 11:00 a.m. will be rescheduled for a later time that day or another day.